Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Evaluation

-\autoref{fig:log-overhead} shows the memory overhead results on 16 A100 GPUs. \sysname{} consumes only $0.39\%$, $1.76\%$, and $2.48\%$ of memory overhead for the respective configurations of PyTorch profiler.
-Specifically, \sysname{} generates a maximum of $0.78\text{MB}$ of tracing logs per GPU.
+\autoref{fig:log-overhead} shows the memory overhead results on 16 A100 GPUs. \sysname{} consumes only $0.39\%$, $1.76\%$, and $2.48\%$ of memory overhead for the respective configurations of PyTorch profiler. \sysname{} generates a maximum of $0.78\text{MB}$ of tracing logs per GPU.
 Besides, in a real-world Llama-20B training job on 1536 H800 GPUs, \sysname{} generated only a $1.5\text{MB}$ tracing log per GPU.
 TorchRec is omitted from this experiment, as monitoring a recommendation model generates minimal logs.

-From the above results, we can conclude that, regardless of the GPU scale, parallel backbone, parallel strategy, or model type used, \sysname{} consistently maintains an extremely low runtime overhead in terms of both latency and memory.
-The lightweight selective tracing facilitates \sysname{}'s deployment within our large training cluster, serving as a diagnostic framework for diverse training jobs.
+From the above results, \sysname{} consistently maintains an extremely low runtime overhead in terms of both latency and memory.
+The lightweight selective tracing facilitates \sysname{}'s deployment within our training cluster, serving as a diagnostic framework for diverse training jobs.